New Orleans Museum of Art#9 in Best Things To Do in New Orleans

-Many recent visitors say that this museum is a must-see for any art lover, and a great indoor attraction during the city's high heat and humidity.
-Past travelers commented on the small size of the museum, but others noted that its size allows you to see all of the exhibits in just one visit.
-"NOMA was just big enough to have a diverse collection; there was a little something for everybody, no matter what type of art you like," one TripAdvisor user wrote.
+Many recent visitors said this museum is a must-see for any art lover, and a great indoor attraction during the city's high heat and humidity.
+Past travelers commented on the small size of the museum, but others noted that its size allows you to see all of the exhibits in just one visit and say not to miss the sculpture garden.

 Situated at the southern end of City Park (near the main entrance), NOMA welcomes visitors from 10 a.m. to 6 p.m.
-Tuesday through Thursday; from 10 a.m. to 9 p.m. on Fridays; and from 11 a.m. to 5 p.m. on Saturdays and Sundays.
+Tuesday through Thursday; from 10 a.m. to 9 p.m. on Fridays; and from 10 a.m. to 5 p.m. on Saturdays and 11 a.m. to 5 p.m. on Sundays.
 The Canal Streetcar offers the closest stop at the foot of Lelong Drive (steps from the museum's entrance).
 The No. 91 bus also stops at Lelong Drive.
-While entry to the sculpture garden alone is free, admission to the museum is $10 for adults and $6 for children ages 7 to 17.
-The museum also offers free admission on Wednesdays.
+While entry to the sculpture garden alone is free, admission to the museum is $12 for adults and $6 for children ages 7 to 17.
+The museum also offers free admission on Wednesdays for residents of Louisiana.
 For more information, check out NOMA's website.

 More Best Things To Do in New Orleans